Suhaszs/carbon-trace-platform/README.md

 ## 🌍 Deploying to Vercel (Recommended)

 1. Push code to a public GitHub repository
-2. Go to [vercel.com](https://vercel.com) → New Project
+2. Go to [netlify.com](https://www.netlify.com/) → New Project
 3. Import your GitHub repo
 4. Click **Deploy** — no config needed for static sites
-5. Copy your `.vercel.app` URL for submission
+5. Copy your `.netifly.app` URL for submission

 ---